MArsh AREA

 In 2018, 2019 and 2020 we took part in the Devon Bat Project, for 3 days we had a bat monitor in our orchard area which recorded all the different species of bat in the area.
 The report states that we had visits by ten different species of bat, incl…

-In 2018, 2019 and 2020 we took part in the Devon Bat Project, for 3 days we had a bat monitor in our orchard area which recorded all the different species of bat in the area.
-The report states that we had visits by ten different species of bat, including the common pipistrelle, soprano pipistrelle, noctule, brown long eared bat, daubenton's bat, serotine, whiskered or brandt's, myotis species, lesser horseshoe...
+Since 2018 we have been part in the Devon Bat Survey Project.
+For 3 days we place a bat monitor in our orchard area which records all the different species of bat in the area.
+The report states that we had potential visits by ten different species of bat, including the common pipistrelle, soprano pipistrelle, noctule, brown long eared bat, daubenton's bat, serotine, whiskered or brandt's, myotis species, lesser horseshoe...
 More details of this exciting project can be found on the website http://devonbatproject.org/ The photo above shows the bat boxes installed on the wall of the house, in March 2018.
 Thanks to the A Rocha ‘Partners in Action’ scheme we were able to add an additional bat box and purchase a bat detector (which can be borrowed by visitors).

 WILD FLOWER MEADOW